 I call the signs that allow us to redevelop this ability the ‘keys’ as they help unlock this ancient skill.

-This sense may not be mystical, but it can feel magical when we experience it for ourselves."
+It can feel magical when we experience it for ourselves.”

 You can view the Contents Page by clicking here.